Skip to Content

 A clown sitting by their self on a ledge.
 (Image by Shawn Campbell / Openverse)

 Everyone encounters embarrassing moments every now and then.
-Some people more often than others, no one is an exception to making a mistake or a fool of themselves.
+Some people more often than others, but no one is an exception to making a mistake or a fool of themselves.
 Even more, so they relive these experiences in their minds on repeat even if others have moved on from their mistakes.

 According to Kristin Weir’s article “Oh No You Didn’t,” in the American Psychological Association, “failure to experience or display much embarrassment to members of another social group may harden prejudices and widen the gap between ‘us’ versus ‘them.’”